No1Company/customer_handover/documents/DesignProcess.md

 The design team started with researching the topic of bot design.
 This research laid the foundation of the first prototype but was also continuously referred to in order to guide the development of subsequent iterations.
 A summary of the findings of this research will be described, which will be followed by descriptions of the different prototypes with comments from user testing.

-The tools used for prototyping are Bosociety, Figma and Botmock.
+The tools used for prototyping are Botsociety, Figma and Botmock.
 Botsociety was used in the earlier prototypes (first and second prototypes), but because of its limitations this tool was later replaced by Botmock.
 One of these limitations is a max limit of 30 messages per prototype, which forced us to split our prototype up into multiple prototypes.
 There was also a lack of input formats available, which lead to the earlier prototypes having buttons where there was supposed to be text input.

 ## 2. Design research <a name="designresearch"></a>